 Fifth Method – Modify the Security Descriptors Settings

 The Security Descriptors stores Windows and system file updates.
-If the SFC cannot gain access to it, the SFC will fail to launch altogether, causing the Windows Resource Protection Could Not Perform the Requested Operation SFC Error.
+If the SFC cannot gain access to it, the SFC will fail to launch altogether, causing the error message.

-- Open the command prompt with administrator access by clicking the Windows button on the task bar and click “run as administrator”
+- Open an elevated command prompt by clicking the Windows button on the taskbar and clicking “run as administrator.”

-- Type in “ICACLS C:\Windows\winsxs” in the Command Prompt window and press “Enter”
+- Type the following command in the Command Prompt window and press “Enter.”

-- Once the command has been executed and completed, close the window restart your computer.
+- Once the Command has been executed and completed, close the window and restart your computer.

-The SFC Error “Windows Resource Protection Could Not Perform the Requested Operation” is only a minor issue; however, leaving this unattended may indicate problems with the system files.
-It is crucial to get it fixed immediately before more issues arise.
+The SFC Error is only a minor issue; leaving this unattended may indicate problems with the system files.
+It is crucial to get it fixed immediately before more problems arise.

 How to enter the Windows recovery environment?